felipeferrarini/design-system-package/README.md

 This repository is an example project for building a scalable and maintainable design system.
 It provides a set of UI components, utilities, and configuration files to help you create consistent user interfaces across your applications.

-It leverages **Tailwind CSS** for styling and **shadcn/ui** for ready-to-use, accessible React components, making it easy to build beautiful and consistent UIs.
+It leverages **Tailwind CSS** for styling, **shadcn/ui** for ready-to-use, accessible React components, and **Vitest** for fast and easy unit testing, making it easy to build, test, and maintain beautiful and consistent UIs.

 > **Note:** This project is open source and intended for learning, experimentation, and as a starting point for your own design system.